-Seventy-six years ago, U.S. Marines launched a daring and most dangerous amphibious assault against Tarawa in the Central Pacific.
+Seventy-seven years ago, U.S. Marines launched a daring and most dangerous amphibious assault against Tarawa in the Central Pacific.
 The bitter battle lasted just 76 hours, but the price in lives and the number of wounded was astounding and sobering.
 I know.
 I fought there.

 In just three days of savagery, 997 Marines were killed, with another 2,233 wounded.
 Eighty-eight went missing and were presumed dead.
 Also killed were 30 sailors (mostly medical personnel), with another 59 wounded.
 Total casualties: 3,407.